slsa-framework/slsa-github-generator/BYOB.md

 In the example of [Section: Integration Steps](#integration-steps), we assumed that the existing Action released assets on GitHub.
 This is a common feature across build / release Actions.
 Depending on the use case, this requires the Action to have access to:

-- `contents: write` token permissions: to upload GitHub assets to GitHub releases.
+- `contents: write`: token permissions: to upload GitHub assets to GitHub releases.
 This also grants the Action the ability to push code to the PW repository.
 - `packages: write`: to upload a package on GitHub registry.
 - `secrets`: used to log into a registry to publish a package